kimariana/code-duels/README.md

 ## Description
-Code Duels is a website designed to help you hone your coding skills while battling against other players, colosseum style!
+Code Duels is a competitive web-based programming arena where players challenge each other in real-time 1v1 coding battles.
+Solve algorithmic problems in Python as quickly and accurately as possible to defeat your opponent.
 Complete a randomized set of problems to whittle down your opponent's health.
 End up losing a battle?
 Use power-ups to even the playing field.
 The player who successfully completes 3 problems will claim victory!

+Practice coding, sharpen your problem-solving skills, and challenge friends.

 ## Features
 - Problem generation with test cases and solutions